GoogleContainerTools/kpt-backstage-plugins/plugins/cad-backend/README.md

 `resourcesNamespace` defines the namespace where Porch managed resources live

 `gitOpsDeliveryTool` determines what tool to use for GitOps

+`maxRequestSize` determines the maximum http request body size.
+Default is 1mb.
+HTTP Status Code 413 will be returned for any requests exceeding this size.

 Valid values:
 | Values | Description |